fossid-ab/workbench-api-samples/README.md

 These examples demonstrate how to interact with the Workbench API.
 We do our best to keep the examples updated, but there is no long-term maintainer for this code.
 We do not use GitHub Issues - for questions or issues with the scripts please use the [FossID Support Portal](https://support.fossid.com/).
 Thank you!

 ## Example Scripts
+Each script interacts with the FOSSID workbench API.
+To use our API a payload dictionary is required for each API call.
+Each different API call has a different payload with different requirments.
+To see these requirements, you can look in the scripts to see each required key for the payload or view it on API website.

 The repo has scripts that help you:

 ### Archive Old Scans